karetkaz/Cmpl/extras/Reference/Language.md

 ### void
 The type void is an empty type with no values.
 No variables of this type can be instantiated.
 Mostly used when function does not return a value.
+It can also be used as a function to void(finalize) a variable.

 ### bool
 May take on the values true and false only.